U.S. Stocks Slump on Fears of New China Tariffs

 More broadly, stocks wobbled Friday after the August jobs report showed a pickup in hiring and healthy wage growth, bolstering the case for the Federal Reserve to continue raising rates at its current pace.

-The August report showed a pickup in wage growth, a metric that is closely watched by the Federal Reserve as an indicator of inflation.
-The rise in wages could encourage more short-term rate increases from the Fed, some analysts said.
+The Federal Reserve closely watches wage growth as an indicator of inflation, and some analysts have said the rise in wages could encourage more short-term rate increases from the Fed.

-"We could see some jitters in markets," said Kristina Hooper, chief global market strategist for Invesco, noting that earlier this year, the last time wages grew at nearly as high a pace, it caused some turmoil in the stock market.
-"If inflation is going up too much, instead of the Fed pausing, it could need to tighten more."
+"We could see some jitters in markets," said Kristina Hooper, chief global market strategist for Invesco, adding that when wages last grew at nearly as high a pace earlier this year, it caused some turmoil in the stock market.
+"If inflation is going up too much, instead of the Fed pausing, it could need to tighten more," she said.

 Labor Department data showed the U.S. added 201,000 jobs in August, ahead of forecasts for 192,000 additional jobs.
 Average hourly earnings were up 2.9% from a year earlier, while the unemployment rate held steady.

+As the payout on Treasury bonds rises, the returns from utilities and real-estate company stocks, which offer bond-like distributions, can seem less attractive -- and more risky -- in comparison.
+Shares of utilities and real-estate investment trusts declined Friday.

-The dollar turned higher against a basket of currencies; the ICE Dollar Index was recently up 0.1%, buoyed by gains against the euro and yen.
+The dollar turned higher against a basket of currencies; the ICE Dollar Index was recently up 0.3%.

-Around the globe, fears of contagion in emerging markets and ongoing trade tensions have helped push Asian and European stocks lower this week, with most major indexes set to close with a weekly loss.
+Around the globe, fears of contagion in emerging markets and ongoing trade tensions have helped push Asian and European stocks lower this week.
 On Thursday, the MSCI Emerging Markets Index fell into bear market territory, defined as a 20% drop from a recent peak.

 Shares in Deutsche Bank fell 1.5% after reports that Chinese conglomerate HNA Group, one of the bank's largest shareholders, planned to sell its 7.6% stake in the bank.

-In commodities, U.S. crude slipped 0.8% to $67.24 a barrel, following declines Thursday after a weekly report showed U.S. inventories of petroleum products were already starting to rise as the lower-demand fall season nears.
+In commodities, U.S. crude fell 2.9% to $67.75 a barrel for the week after a report showed U.S. inventories of petroleum products were already starting to rise as the lower-demand fall season nears.

 Write to Corrie Driebusch at corrie.driebusch@wsj.com